 *New structure for 2018 (reduction from 240 credits to 180 credits)

-Pending NZQA approval: This programme is currently undergoing a redesign to enable you to complete the programme with 180 credits (which can be completed full time in 18 months).
+Estimated launch date: January 2018 pending NZQA approval.
+This programme is currently undergoing a redesign to enable you to complete the programme with 180 credits (which can be completed full time in 18 months).
 See the proposed structure here.
-Once approved, this will mean you will be able to complete in less time and at a reduced fee.
-Estimated launch date: January 2018.
-Please email Martin Bassett (firstname.lastname@example.org) if you’re interested in finding out if this is right for you.
+The proposed content is very similar and will mean you will be able to complete in less time and at a reduced fee.
+If you've already applied for the current programme for a 2018 start, we'll advise you about transitioning into this 180 credit programme once approved by NZQA.
+For any questions and more information, please email Martin Bassett (firstname.lastname@example.org).

 - A comprehensive, yet self-contained professional development programme.